StrongSand94191/project-site/index.md

 Our extenuating circumstance is flooding.
 Flooding impacts energy availability by damaging energy infrastructure like power lines and making energy access points (such as homes) inaccessible or destroying them altogether.

+Floods are dangerous
+They steal energy from us
+In Southeast Asia

 ## Pictures

 ### Alex Grigoriadis